seanbaxter/DirectXShaderCompiler/docs/CommandGuide/lli.rst

 -----------

-**lli** directly executes programs in LLVM bitcode format.
-It takes a program in LLVM bitcode format and executes it using a just-in-time compiler, if one is available for the current architecture, or an interpreter.  **lli** takes all of the same code generator options as llc|llc, but they are only effective when **lli** is using the just-in-time compiler.
+**lli** directly executes programs in LLVM37 bitcode format.
+It takes a program in LLVM37 bitcode format and executes it using a just-in-time compiler, if one is available for the current architecture, or an interpreter.  **lli** takes all of the same code generator options as llc|llc, but they are only effective when **lli** is using the just-in-time compiler.

-If *filename* is not specified, then **lli** reads the LLVM bitcode for the program from standard input.
+If *filename* is not specified, then **lli** reads the LLVM37 bitcode for the program from standard input.

 The optional *args* specified on the command line are passed to the program as